-4.36 Shropshire Core Strategy policy CS3 identifies Market Drayton as a location where not only economic development should be focussed but also regeneration.
-In this regard there should be a balance between business development and housing, matched with improvements in infrastructure.
+4.44 Shropshire Core Strategy policy CS3 identifies Market Drayton as a location where not only economic development should be focussed but also regeneration.
+In this regard, there should be a balance between business development and housing, matched with improvements in infrastructure.
 Core Strategy policy CS15 adds to this approach by emphasising the reuse and regeneration of land and premises particularly where development will contribute towards wider investment.
 The Place Plan for Market Drayton gives a high priority to revitalisation projects with an emphasis upon bringing back into commercial or residential use empty/redundant town centre properties particularly where these add value and support the marketing of the town.
 Regeneration can also be achieved through environmental works.
 Regeneration proposals that would address environmental, economic and social needs, in particular supporting the town centre, are presented which might set examples for further such measures to be undertaken.
 Policy CS8 seeks the development of sustainable places with safe and healthy communities so that residents enjoy a high quality of life.
 A number of projects are proposed that would address economic, social, community and environmental issues that are expected to be brought forward within the timescale of the plan and that show how strategic policies set out in Shropshire Core Strategy can be delivered locally.
 Others may be developed over time but these present detailed and local examples across the spectrum of dimensions that the planning system can contribute towards sustainable development.

-Policy S.M7 - Regeneration of Land to the rear of The Red Lion Public House and adjacent to Stafford Road
+Policy S.M8 - Regeneration of Land to the rear of The Red Lion Public House and adjacent to Stafford Street

-Land to the rear of the Red Lion Public House and adjacent to Stafford Road is proposed for a regeneration project that would accommodate business uses and residential accommodation.
+Land to the rear of the Red Lion Public House and adjacent to Stafford Street is proposed for a regeneration project that would accommodate business uses and residential accommodation.
 Any business uses will be restricted to Use Classes B1 (Business) and B8 (Storage and distribution).
 A comprehensive proposal will be required to show:

-- i) The extent and juxtaposition of the intended uses; - ii) That the development preserves or, preferably enhances Market Drayton Conservation Area, in particular the street scene along Stafford Road; - iii) The protection of residential amenity both for those existing properties adjacent to the site and also those developed within it, including from the effects of traffic; - iv) How the proposal will retain the effective use of the existing bowling green; - v) How vehicular traffic is to access the area and will be accommodated safely including upon the local network and with appropriate parking arrangements;

-vi) The retention of important trees together with how the site will contribute towards green infrastructure; and vii) How the proposal will meet the requirements of SAMDev Plan policy MD2.
+- i) The extent and juxtaposition of the intended uses; - ii) That the development takes full account of and avoids harm to statutorily listed buildings adjacent to the site and their settings and preserves or, preferably enhances Market Drayton Conservation Area, in particular, the street scene along Stafford Street. - iii) The protection of residential amenity both for those existing properties adjacent to the site and those developed within it, including from the effects of traffic; - iv) How the proposal will retain the effective use of the existing bowling green; - v) How vehicular traffic is to access the area and will be accommodated safely including upon the local network and with appropriate parking arrangements; - vi) The retention of important trees together with how the site will contribute towards green infrastructure; and - vii) How the proposal will meet the requirements of SAMDev Plan policy MD2. - viii) Development proposals should also take account of known surface and sub-surface archaeology and ensure unknown and potentially significant deposits are identified and appropriately considered during development after consultation with the Shropshire Historic Environment Record (HER).
+Lack of current evidence of sub-surface archaeology must not be taken as proof of absence.